Houston County DWI Court Process

 Which Court Handles DUI Cases?

-In Houston, Texas, DUI cases are typically handled within the Harris County Criminal Courts.
+In Houston County, DUI cases are typically handled within the Houston County Court system.
 These courts have jurisdiction over misdemeanor offenses, including most first and second-time DUI charges.
 Felony DUI charges (often involving multiple offenses or serious injury) are handled in higher district courts.

-• How to Find Your Court Date: Your court date will typically be listed on the paperwork you received at the time of your arrest.
-You can also search online through the Harris County Clerk's website (search for "Harris County Clerk Records Search").
-You will need your name and date of birth or citation number to perform the search.
-If you are unsure, contact the court clerk's office directly.
+- How to Find Your Court Date: Your court date will typically be listed on the paperwork you received at the time of your arrest.
+You can also contact the Houston County Clerk's office.

 The Court Process Timeline